 Grover House, 930 West Front Street, Middletown, New Jersey

-NMHA's Offices and Planned Grover House Barn for Boat Building
+NMHA's Headquarters and Planned Future Grover House Activity center for Boat Building and other activities.

 About Grover House

 1664-1665: Settlement of the Eastern Shore of New Jersey Commences